 Depending on the solvent, compounds 1 and 2 may exist as mixtures of isomers due to both the 1,3-tautomerism of imidazole and rotation around the bond connecting the benzimidazole and the phenolic moieties.
 In the case of 2, in a non-polar solvent such as CDCl3, only one of these isomers, the closed cis enol (24), acquires the H-bond network necessary for intramolecular proton transfers to take place upon phenol oxidation.
-As the number of benzimidazoles units increases from 2 to 4 (see Fig. 1), the number of possible isomers in solution increases as well.
+As the number of benzimidazole units increases from 2 to 4 (see Fig. 1), the number of possible isomers in solution increases as well.
 For compounds analogous to 4 (with a para-substituted phenyl group instead of the cyclohexyl group attached to the imine nitrogen, see structures in the SI), the presence of isomers can be clearly detected by inspection of the 1HNMR spectra in the low field region (Fig,xx SI).
 The data confirm that at least three isomers are present in CDCl3.
 Some of these isomers lack the H-bond network requisite for the intramolecular proton translocation all the way to the imine.
 However, the 1HNMR spectrum drastically changes when the cyclohexylimine moiety is used as the final proton acceptor (see 4 and SI Fig x).
-The number of signals in the low field region indicates the existence of essentially one isomer in CDCl3 solution.
-Presumably, the stronger basicity of the imine nitrogen in 4, compared with that of the analogous phenylimine derivatives, strengthens the terminal H-bond resulting in the conformation where the H-bond network extends across the molecule as shown in Fig.1.
+The number of signals in the low-field region indicates the existence of essentially one isomer in CDCl3 solution.
+Presumably, the stronger basicity of the imine nitrogen in 4, compared with that of the analogous phenylimine derivatives, strengthens the terminal H-bond, resulting in the conformation where the H-bond network extends across the molecule as shown in Fig.1.
 DFT calculations provide quantitative support for the structures shown in 1–4 (Fig.1, SIXX).